theReal255b/Advanded-Dungeon-Util/README.md

 Commands
-/toggleterms toggles the terminal waypoints /togglebosshighlight toggles the bosshighlight
+/toggleterms toggles the terminal waypoints /togglebosshighlight toggles the bosshighlight /togglepdroutes to toggle pre dev routes rn this is how u toggle it bc there is no auto toggle

-/togg
+Credits to WarriorsFan2 for doing comp runs to test the rendering

-To use mod remove the mod from the folder named mod then extract it to your modules folder in chat triggers config or do /ct files and move the extract the mod there
+to use mod put the ADU Folder into your modules folder in config\ChatTriggers\modules